What is necrotising fasciitis?

 Aerobic and anaerobic bacteria produce hydrogen, nitrogen, hydrogen sulfide, and methane gases that destroy hyaluronic acid enabling spread of infection.

 What are the signs and symptoms of necrotising fasciitis?

 Signs and symptoms vary between individuals but often some or all of the following are present.

-- Intense thirst as body becomes dehydrated
+- Intense thirst develops as body becomes dehydrated

 - Large dark marks form that turn into blisters filled with dark fluid